 Design for manufacturing analysis is a systematic process that helps evaluate the design of a product and identify any areas that may impact the manufacturing process.
 DFM is essential for ensuring that the product is optimized for manufacturing, reducing costs, and improving efficiency.
 The DFM process is an art because manufacturing engineers must gently balance multiple factors to lower costs without sacrificing quality.
 By incorporating DFM principles into product design, design manufacturers can achieve better outcomes and create high-quality products that meet customer expectations.
 Here are some guidelines we follow when performing a DFM analysis on your product design:

 - Review and understand the design intent.

 - Select materials that meet the design requirements while keeping in mind all cost-adding processes.

 - Decide on a final manufacturing process for each part based on part geometry and projected volumes.

 - Design parts so that selected stock sizes minimize material removal to reduce machining time.

-- Carefully review tolerancing to assure proper fit, form, and function and determine the loosest possible tolerances.
-Tolerances should allow for a good product that is capable of being produced using the manufacturing method chosen.
+- Carefully review tolerances for proper fit, form, and function and determine the loosest possible values.
+Part tolerance should allow for a good product using the chosen manufacturing method.

 - Review the complexity (cost) of a single part versus the assembly time for multi-part assemblies.